simplethings/SimpleThingsTransactionalBundle/README.markdown

 is as simple as configuring the transactional managers name in the app/config/config.yml extension configuration:

     simple_things_transactional:
-        auto_transactional: orm.default
+        auto_transactional: true
+        defaults:
+            conn: ["orm.default"]

-With this configuration every POST, PUT, DELETE and PATCH request is wrapped inside a transaction of the given name.
+With this configuration every POST, PUT, DELETE and PATCH request is wrapped inside a transaction of the given connection.
 There is no way to disable this behavior except by throwing an exception.
 GET requests that need to write a transaction have to do this explicitly.